What to do with a slow Umbraco CMS website?

 - Check for ghost transactions

-- Avoid storing database files on system partition if database is self hosted
+- Avoid storing database files on system partition if the database is self-hosted

-- Plan the right amount of disk space if database is self hosted
+- Plan the right amount of disk space if the database is self-hosted

-- Database server should be strong enough (resources like CPU, RAM, HDD)
+- The database server should be strong enough (resources like CPU, RAM, HDD)